2020 Ohio Bobcats football team

 The 2020 Ohio Bobcats football team represented Ohio University in the 2020 NCAA Division I FBS football season.
 They were led by 16th-year head coach Frank Solich and played their home games at Peden Stadium in Athens, Ohio, as members of the East Division of the Mid-American Conference.
 This was Solich's final year as the head coach at Ohio.
 Ohio didn't play in a bowl for the first time since 2014 as the MAC only allowed its division winners to play but they were bowl eligible for the 12th straight year.

 Schedule

-Ohio had a game scheduled against North Carolina Central, which was canceled due to the COVID-19 pandemic. as most of the FCS season was played in the spring.
-The MAC was among the last FBS conferences to start football in the fall due to the pandemic with the intention of playing just 6 conference games.
-Ohio had conference games with Miami, Buffalo, and Kent State cancelled due to positive COVID-19 tests.
+Ohio had a game scheduled against North Carolina Central canceled due to the COVID-19 pandemic as most of the FCS season was played in the spring.
+The MAC was among the last FBS conferences to start football in the fall due to the pandemic with the intention of playing just 6 conference games thus the scheduled rivalry game with Marshall and two other scheduled FBS non-conference games were also not played.
+Ohio then had conference games with Miami, Buffalo, and Kent State cancelled due to positive COVID-19 tests and ended the season having only played three games.